 Labels of green coffee exported to Germany should be written in English and should include the following information to ensure traceability of individual batches:

-- International Coffee Organisation (ICO) identification code
+- International Coffee Organisation (ICO) identification code;

-- country of origin
+- Country of origin;

-- net weight in kilograms
+- Net weight in kilograms;

-- for certified coffee: name and code of the inspection body and certification number
+- For certified coffee: name and code of the inspection body and certification number.

-Figure 1: Examples of green coffee labelling
+Figure 1: Example of green coffee labelling

 Green coffee beans are traditionally shipped in woven bags made from jute or hessian natural fibre.
 Jute bags are strong and robust.
-Other materials, such as Grainpro or other innovative material like Videplast liners, are often used to pack specialty coffees inside jute bags.
+Other materials, such as GrainproGrainPro or other innovative material like Videplast liners, are often used to pack specialty coffees inside jute bags.
 These materials have added value over traditional packaging, as they preserve grain quality, prevent post-harvest loss, reduce solid waste, reduce farmer’s net carbon footprint, and facilitate chemical-free storage.

 Most green coffee beans of standard quality imported into Germany are packed in container-sized bulk flexi-bags that hold roughly 20 tonnes of green coffee beans each.
 The rest of the green coffee is transported in traditional 60 kg or 70 kg jute sacks, each with a net volume of 17 tonnes to 19 tonnes of coffee.
 Although the 60kg bag is the most common, some countries use bags weighingholding 46kg, 50kg, 69kg or 70kg.